use-ink/ink/integration-tests/public/call-runtime/README.md

 ## Comparison to `ChainExtension`

 Just as a chain extension, `call_runtime` API allows contracts for direct calling to the runtime.
-You can trigger any extrinsic that is not forbidden by `pallet_contracts::Config::CallFilter`.
+You can trigger any extrinsic that is not forbidden by `pallet_revive::Config::CallFilter`.
 Consider writing a chain extension if you need to perform one of the following tasks:
 - Return data.
 - Provide functionality **exclusively** to contracts.